CAT: LoCalization and IdentificAtion Cascade Detection Transformer for Open-World Object Detection: Introduction

 Open-world object detection (OWOD) is a more practical detection problem in computer vision, making artificial intelligence (AI) smarter to face more difficulties in real scenes.
 Within the OWOD paradigm, the model’s life-span is pushed by iterative learning process.
 At each episode, the model trained only by known objects needs to detect known objects while simultaneously localizing unknown objects and identifying them into the unknown class.
 Human annotators then label a few of these tagged unknown classes of interest gradually.
 The model given these newly-added annotations will continue to incrementally update its knowledge without retraining from scratch.

-Recently, the work \cite{ORE} proposed an open-world object detector, ORE, based on the two-stage Faster R-CNN \cite{fasterrcnn} pipeline.
-ORE utilizes an auto-labelling step to obtain pseudo-unknowns for training model to detect unknown objects and learns an energy-based binary classifier to distinguish the unknown class from known classes.
-However, its success largely relies on a held-out validation set which is leveraged to estimate the distribution of unknown objects in the energy-based classifier.
-To alleviate the problems in ORE, OW-DETR \cite{owdetr} proposes to use the detection transformer \cite{detr,ddetr} for OWOD in a justifiable way and directly leverages the framework of DDETR \cite{ddetr}.
-In addition, OW-DETR proposes an attention-driven PLM which selects pseudo labels for unknown objects according to the attention scores.
+Recently, Joseph \etal \cite{ORE} proposed an open-world object detector, ORE, based on the two-stage Faster R-CNN \cite{fasterrcnn} pipeline.
+ORE utilized an auto-labelling step to obtain pseudo-unknowns for training model to detect unknown objects and learned an energy-based binary classifier to distinguish the unknown class from known classes.
+However, its success largely relied on a held-out validation set which was leveraged to estimate the distribution of unknown objects in the energy-based classifier.
+Then, several methods \cite{UC-OWOD, OCPL, two-branch, mvit} attempted to extend ORE and achieved some success.
+To alleviate the problems in ORE, Gupta \etal \cite{owdetr} proposed to use the detection transformer \cite{detr,ddetr} for OWOD in a justifiable way and directly leveraged the framework of DDETR \cite{ddetr}.
+In addition, they proposed an attention-driven PLM which selected pseudo labels for unknown objects according to the attention scores.

 For the existing works, we find the following hindering problems. $(i)$ Owing to the inclusion of detecting unknown objects, the model's ability to detect known objects substantially drops.
 To alleviate the confusion between known and unknown objects, humans prefer to dismantle the process of open-world object detection rather than parallelly localize and identify open-world objects like most standard detection models. $(ii)$ To the best of our knowledge, in the existing OWOD PLM, models leverage the learning process for known objects to guide the generation of pseudo labels for unknown objects, without leveraging the prior conditions of the inputs ($texture, light\ flow, etc$).
 As a result, the model cannot learn knowledge beyond the data annotation. $(iii)$ The fixed selection manner of PLM cannot guarantee that the model learns to detect unknown objects in the right direction, due to the uncertain quality of the pseudo labels.
 The models may be worse for detecting unknown objects.